 the Secretary of State (SOS).
 Exception: nonresident ORV used

 Owner's of ORV's are required to license their ORV with the Department of

 Natural Resources (DNR).
 Resident and nonresident

-are required to obtain an ORV License when the ORV is used in areas open
+are required to obtain an ORV License and/or Trail Permit when the ORV is used in areas open

 Exception: When the ORV is used exclusively on one's private property